Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Styling

 Catalog page:
+* catalog page and frontend/app/catalog/[category]/page.tsx don't load product image formatted.
+Should default to placeholder.svg if N/A

 * Product page: Implement the share and save later

 Product page
 * Share and save page is currently unavailble; implement later

 Upload page:
+* .3mf files from makerWorld don't work.
 * ALlow .step files to be uploaded and quoted
 * Allow oversize items with complex functionality:
     * Save file